 There are plenty of shops filled with antiques, many bars to relax and smoke shisha, and countless cafes to sip Bosnian coffee or Turkish tea.
-This brings us nicely on to our next point of things to do in Sarajevo.
+This brings us nicely to our next point of things to do in Sarajevo.

-Treat your taste-buds with Bosnian coffee
+Treat your taste buds with Bosnian coffee

 For the coffee lovers out there, your trip to Sarajevo wouldn’t be complete without sampling Bosnia’s finest coffee.
 Bosnian coffee is STRONG!
 Be sure to drink your coffee in style with a side of Turkish delight.
-Make sure to pop by Caffe bar ANDAR.
-The family-run café used to make and repair shoes, but as this trade slowly died out, the store turned into a café, but still kept the shoe theme alive.
+Make sure to pop by Caffe Bar ANDAR.
+The family-run café used to make and repair shoes, but as this trade slowly died out, the store turned into a café but still kept the shoe theme alive.

 Watch a magical sunset over the city at the Yellow Fort

 Climb to the top of the Yellow Fort for fantastic views of the city, and to watch a romantic sunset.
 There is a café nearby where you can buy non-alcoholic drinks.
-The walk up is quite steep but well-paved.
+The walk up the hill is quite steep but well-paved.
 The tiring short walk is worth the views of the sunset.
 It is the perfect way to end a day of Sarajevo sightseeing!

 Urban it out at the 1984 Winter Olympics bob-sleigh

-The abandoned bob-sleigh was once a roaring attraction for those attending the Olympic games.
+The abandoned bob sleigh was once a roaring attraction for those attending the Olympic games.
 Competitors used to skillfully race down the track.
-Now, the bob-sleigh is abandoned and filled with graffiti, making it a great place to snap away for some urban style pictures.
+Now, the bob-sleigh is abandoned and filled with graffiti, making it a great place to snap away for some urban-style pictures.

 Stand in the very spot where World War 1 broke out at Latin bridge

 Sarajevo is one of the best Balkan holiday destinations for history buffs.
 Don’t miss the corner where Archduke Franz Ferdinand of Austria was shot dead.
 The assassination of Franz Ferdinand, on June 28th, 1914, was the event that ultimately started World War 1.
 Thereafter, the series of events changed the order of the entire world.
-On the corner, you will also find the museum of Sarajevo where you can delve further into the events of this significant date.
+On the corner, you will also find the Museum of Sarajevo where you can delve further into the events of this significant date.
 The cost to enter is 4 Marks ($2.25).

 Overindulge in ice-cream

 As you wander around the old town you will find plentiful ice-cream carts selling every flavour you can think of.
-Aside from the plain Jane’s, vanilla, strawberry and chocolate, you will find bubble gum, mint, Mars, Snickers, Ferrero Rocher….the list is endless.
+Aside from the plain Jane’s, vanilla, strawberry and chocolate, you will find bubble gum, mint, Mars, Snickers, and Ferrero Rocher….the list is endless.
 However, our faves are Mars and Snickers.
 At only 1 Mark ($0.56) a scoop, it was hard to resist an ice cream (or two) a day.

 Go crazy over the mix of architecture on Curciluk Veliki Street

 Make sure to take a walk down Curciluk Veliki Street.
 This street is literally where east meets west.
-On one side you will find old ottoman style buildings and on the other, European style buildings.
+On one side you will find old Ottoman-style buildings and on the other, European-style buildings.
 It surely is a fascinating mix of architecture.

 Drink an endless flow of cheap beer on Ferhadija Street